confidential-containers/confidential-containers/guides/eaa_verdictd.md

 which can be used to communicate with Verdictd.
 The communication is established on the encrypted channel provided by rats-tls.

-EAA can now be used on intel TDX and intel SGX platforms.
+EAA can now be used on Intel TDX and Intel SGX platforms.

 ## Create encrypted image